TheHolderCollective/theholdercollective.github.io/_posts/2025-09-17-Of  Curves, Gaskets, And Carpets.md

 ## Sierpinski Carpet

-The Sierpinski carpet can constructed using a method similar to the one introduced earlier for the Sierpinski gasket.
+The Sierpinski carpet can be constructed using a method similar to the one introduced earlier for the Sierpinski gasket.
 A square is divided into 9 squares of equal size and the middle square removed.
 This process is then repeated for the remaining squares indefinitely.
 In practice, as with the gasket, the number of repetitions is usually specified by a preset value.

 ![SierpinskiCarpetStock](/assets/posts/20250917/SierpinskiCarpet_640.jpg){: width="640" height="640"}
 _Sierpinski carpet - (stock image not produced by sample code)_